 Wendy’s doesn’t have chili without beans.
 While it may seem like a small part of the recipe, the beans contribute to the overall flavor and identity of Wendy’s chili.
 In addition, the stew takes a long time to cook, making it impossible to make a bean-free serving upon request.

 Wendy’s acknowledged several years ago that chili can be without beans but clearly stated that they don’t offer such an option (Source: Wendy’s Official Twitter Account).

 Wendy’s chili doesn’t have pork or any other kind of meat besides beef in it.
 Only ground beef constitutes the meat component of the product.
 It is important to note that although chili doesn’t have pork, Wendy’s in the US or the UK does not use Halal meat.

 This information is vital for people with dietary restrictions due to religious or health concerns.

 Wendy’s chili is fresh made, not frozen.
 One of the company’s famous catchphrases says “fresh, never frozen beef”, which solidly supports the goal of Wendy’s founder, Dave Thomas, who opened the company with the commitment to serve fresh food.

 The company firmly sticks to its principle of serving fresh, affordable food to its customers, which means that they cook their dishes in-store.
 (Source: Wendy’s)

 The beef may be refrigerated while waiting to be turned into patties, but it is never frozen.
-They use the same ground beef used for the burger patties, ensuring that no good, fresh beef goes to waste.
+They use the same ground beef used for the hamburger patties, ensuring that no good, fresh ground beef goes to waste.

 I hope this helps you out the next time you’ve wondered what’s true and what isn’t when it comes to Wendy’s chili!